 First comb of honey processed

-Honeybees produce honey for various reasons and for human consumption, though they become defensive when the beekeeper starts to harvest it.
+Honeybees produce honey for various reasons and for human consumption, and they will become defensive when the beekeeper starts to harvest it.
 This “liquid gold” which gets one’s taste buds to moving into high gear.
 It mandates hours of work by the honeybee and the beekeeper and let no one fool you.
 Beekeeping IS NOT a hobby… it is a science.
 To get great tasting honey, the beekeeper must place their apiaries in locations where plenty of foliage exists for the honey the beekeeper hopes the bees will produce.
 Remember, honeybee have a preprogrammed instinct to harvest what they feel is the best pollen and nectar source, not what the beekeeper wants them to pollinate and harvest.

 Let me explain this science.
-Within two hundred yards of ZBees Apiary there are trees of basswood, black locust, dogwood, holly, magnolia, red maple, silver maple, sourwood, tulip poplar, white pine, and wild cherry.
+Within two hundred yards of ZBees Apiary there are trees of basswood, black locust, dogwood, holly, magnolia, red and silver maple, sourwood, tulip poplar, white pine, and wild cherry.
 Further, there are flowering plants and shrubs like; buckwheat, crocus, daffodils, milkweed, tulips, sumac, white clover, and zinnias, not to mention all the wildflowers growing in the woods.
 There is no guarantee that just because sourwood trees bloom near a hive the honeybees will naturally migrate to that pollen source.
 Case in point, one hive sits under a sourwood tree and for two weeks I watched bees leave this hive and fly ninety degrees in the opposite direction towards an unknown pollen source.
 When the sourwood season experiences high rainfall the bells do not fully open.
 Thus, the honeybees cannot harvest the nectar and similarly for tulip poplar trees.

 Foragers returning to the hive with pollen

-Raw honey contains both fructose and glucose in close amounts and good anti-microbial and anti-bacterial properties, including hydrogen peroxide.
+Raw honey contains both fructose and glucose in close amounts with good anti-microbial and anti-bacterial properties, including hydrogen peroxide.
 Some people with a sore throat benefit from its use as a cough suppressant.
-In addition, raw honey is not a “cure-all” food, but it sure does soothe a sore throat- I know from personal use.
-Also, scientific research shows that amber color honey typically has a higher concentration of these anti-bacterial properties.
+In addition, raw honey is not a “cure-all” food, but it sure does soothe a sore throat.
+I know this from lots of personal usage.
+Raw honey can also serve as an anti-bacterial healing agent for minor cuts, scrapes, or skin rashes.
+Scientific research shows that amber color honey typically has a higher concentration of these anti-bacterial properties.